davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 What hidden assumptions exist behind this interface?
 In other words, what rules govern the relationship between what gets passed to `tryInitialize` and what is returned by `finalValue`?
 What expected behaviors, if violated, would break the example solutions we built on top of this interface?
 Any such rule must be a property of a consensus algorithm.

 Here's one I can see: since this is a write-once variable, its value must never change.
 So all futures returned by `finalValue()` must always resolve to the same value.
-Different threads must not get different values from `finalValue()`, nor can the same thread see different values over time.
+Different threads must not get different values from `finalValue()`, nor can the final change if a thread calls that method multiple times.
 Think of the pandemonium that would ensue if we failed to uphold this rule, and in doing so we let the customer cancel an already-shipped order after the box was already on the truck!

 In papers and textbooks, this rule is sometimes called **agreement**:

 > **Agreement**: If the consensus algorithm returns a value, then no other value has ever been or will ever be chosen.
 That is: if any call to `finalValue()` returns a value, no other call to `finalValue()` has ever or will ever return any other value.

 Here's another rule I can see: the value returned by `finalValue` has to be the value somebody previously passed to `tryInitialize`.
-It can't be some other nonsense value, a random choice, or something picked arbitrarily.
+The algorithm can’t go rogue and choose something else.
 For example, an execution like this should not be allowed:

 * `WriteOnce<Integer>` created
 * Thread 1 calls `tryInitialize()` passing in a value of 1